bodand/infoparse/dox_site/api.md

 ## Include

-The library - if installed correctly and not butchered like how I usually install stuff - has its directory called `infoparse`, where all headers reside.
+The library - if installed correctly and not butchered like how I usually install stuff - has its directory called `info/parse`, where all headers reside.
 Therefrom do you need to include

 ## Construction